mkwiatkowska003/BasketBall_NeuralNetwork_inUnity/README.md

 ## User Interface

-There is only one Unity scene with the basket and the obstacle located on the ground.
-There is also simple GUI provided.
-By using its controls, the user is able to set main parameters for neural network, such as:
+There is the graphical user interface provided to control the neural network settings.
+By using its functionality, the user is able to manage values of the following parameters:
 * <b> <i> Hidden layers' count and size, </b> </i>
 * <b> <i> Time scale  </b> </i> - used for managing time during learning,
 * <b> <i> Deviation factor </b> </i> - which means the initial distance between throwed balls,